 Do plan a specific time to practice each day.
 Students who practice at the same time each day usually make better progress than those who wait several days before a practice session.
 Music practice easily becomes a low priority item placed at the end of a busy day of school, homework and extracurricular activities.
 The student is then too tired to concentrate.
 When practice time becomes a structured routine, it can be perceived as a relaxation or fun time to be looked forward to.

-Whether you are just starting out for the first time or honing old skills, A Sharp’s Flute and Piccolo department is patient, professional, fun, friendly and reliable.
-In a flute or piccolo lesson you will learn how to read and write music, or just quickly learn to play your favourite songs.
+Whether you are just starting out for the first time or honing old skills, A Sharp’s woodwind and reed department is patient, professional, fun, friendly and reliable.
+In a lesson you will learn how to read and write music, or just quickly learn to play your favourite songs.